Jahia/widen-asset-picker/README.md

     jahia.widen.api.version = v2
     jahia.widen.edp.mountPoint = /sites/systemsite/contents/dam-widen
     ```

+   > You must restart jContent to have these properties available in the environment.

+   > The connector released for jContent v8 use a .cfg file and properties can be hot deployed

 ### Deploy the module
 The module can be installed in 2 ways, from the source or from the store (available soon)
 #### From the source
-1. Clone this repository or download the zip archive.
+1. Clone or download the zip of the latest release.
-1. Go to root of the repository
-1. Run the command line `mvn clean install`.
-This create a jar file in the `target` repository
+1. If you dowload the zip, unzip it
 1. From jContent Goto `Administration` mode
 1. Expand `System components` entry and click `Modules`
-1. From the right panel click `SELECT MODULE`, and select the jar file created in step 3
+1. From the right panel click `SELECT MODULE`, and select the jar file in the target repository
 1. Finaly click `UPLOAD`

     ![][030]